- How is commercial arbitration used and what are the recent trends?

 Risk of court intervention

 There is no specific provision that enables parties to delay arbitral proceedings by making court applications.
+In principle, the Turkish courts cannot intervene with the arbitration proceedings; and the arbitration proceedings cannot intervene with the Turkish courts.
 The interventions permitted by the Civil Procedure Code or the International Arbitration Code are intended to facilitate the course of the arbitration proceedings and do not in practice cause a risk of frustration.

 Following insolvency, an insolvent company's power of disposition over its assets and rights is transferred to a bankruptcy trustee (composed of the insolvent company's rightful creditors) who pursues any pending arbitrations or claims in the state courts.